 A scatter chart has a set of individual dots showing the relationship between two sets of data.
 When used for competitor analysis, we list product features on one of the axis, and show the score on the other axis, then use different colors of scatters to represent various brands/products.
 Look at the example below:

 Click here to view a Scatter Chart Maker

 4. Bubble Chart

 A bubble chart is a scatter chart variation that visualizes three data dimensions.
 The third dimension of data is presented by the size of the bubbles.
-For example, in the example below, the X-Axis shows the individual product price; the Y-Axis shows the monthly sales; and the size of the bubble represents the product future growth.
+For example, in the example below, the X-Axis shows the individual product price; the Y-Axis shows the monthly sales, and the size of the bubble represents the future growth of the product.

 You may want to see Bubble Chart Creator

 The matrix chart is a variation of the comparison table.
 The difference is that with a matrix chart, you can easily use different colors to represent different degrees.
 Like the picture below: the green color represents a relatively low score, and the red color means it's done pretty well.

 EdrawMax: a swiss knife for all your diagramming need